John Peel

 The John Peel Perfumed Garden introduced hippies to the Summer of Love with the help of a little pirate radio ingenuity.

-Peel also helped to lead the way for the biggest bands of the UK, changing the music industry as we know it by championing artists like Led Zeppelin, David Bowie, and Pink Floyd.
+Peel also helped to lead the way for the biggest bands in the UK, changing the music industry as we know it by championing artists like Led Zeppelin, David Bowie, and Pink Floyd.

 Throughout 1977 and for years onwards, many of the John Peel Sessions recorded on BBC Radio 1 were all about the UK punk and post-punk genre, with bands like the Banshees, Joy Division, and The Cure.

-It was Peel’s enthusiasm for new sounds and bands, and his willingness to help struggling artists find their way that made him so influential in the music industry.
+Peel’s enthusiasm for new sounds and bands and his willingness to help struggling artists find their way made him so influential in the music industry.
 Not only that, but Peel seemed to have an impressive knowledge of virtually every music genre.

 He was there to introduce the UK to new musical experiences, whether they liked it or not, and that was something that many listeners loved about him.

-According to Radio 1 controller, Andy Parfitt, Peel was a joy to work with, and a true storyteller, capable of inspiring the other disk jockeys that came to work at the company.
+According to Radio 1 controller Andy Parfitt, Peel was a joy to work with and a true storyteller, capable of inspiring the other disk jockeys who came to work at the company.
 Parfitt noted that John was completely dedicated to his music.

 A DJ with his finger on the pulse